-My regular sampling of my microbiome often yields unexpected suprises, and this one has me stumped.
+Regular testing of my microbiome often yields unexpected suprises, and this one has me stumped.
 The species of Streptococcus detected in my mouth has changed.
-Suddenly, in December 2016 and for no apparent reason, my mouth was colonized by a particular species that had not been there before.
+Beginning in December 2016 and for no apparent reason, my mouth was colonized suddenly by a particular species that had not been there before.
 Why?
-I hadn’t done anything special; I’m not aware of any major lifestyle or other changes to cause this: same toothpaste, same living conditions.
+I’m not aware of any major lifestyle or other changes to cause this: same toothpaste, same living conditions.
 A few dietary experiments here and there, but nothing that coincides with these changes.

 I confirmed with the lab that it’s not contamination.